mlochbaum/BQN/doc/arrayrepr.md

 **List notation** uses angle brackets `⟨⟩`.
 The contents are structurally identical to those of a [block](block.md), that is, a list of expressions [separated](syntax.md#separators) by `,` or `⋄` or newlines.
 Unlike a block, a list doesn't need to have any expressions: `⟨⟩` or `⟨⋄⟩` or `⟨,,⋄,⟩` will create an empty list.
 Other differences are that a list doesn't introduce a new [scope](lexical.md) and all of the expressions have to result in a value, not [Nothing](expression.md#nothing) (`·`).

 Entries in a list are evaluated in source order, and the value will be the list of those results.
-The list has a subject role, even if it contains expressions with other roles.
+The list has a subject [role](expression.md#syntactic-role), even if it contains expressions with other roles.
 Any value can be an element.

         ⟨@, ⍉˘, ≍"abc"⟩

 BQN's separator rules give list notation a very flexible structure.
 You can put all the elements on one line or spread them across lines, with the option of adding blank lines between elements.
-A separator at the end of a line is never needed but leading and trailing separators are allowed.
+A separator at the end of a line is never needed, but leading and trailing separators are allowed.

     ⟨
       "e0", "e1"